 How do I prepare this Baked Vegan Katsu with Eggplant?

 I have to warn you – this is a good one.
-Baking the eggplant will take more time than the fried version, but the anticipation will be worth it once you finally take a bite.
+Baking the eggplant will take longer than the fried version, but the anticipation will be worth it once you finally take a bite.
 To make this tasty recipe, follow the steps below:

 Step 1: Prepare the batter